lacework-dev/scripts/lw-oci-integration/tf/README.md

 ## Lacework OCI Integration

-Before using this terraform in here you must create the require environment variables to access your oci tenant.
+Before using the Terraform script you must create the required environment variables to access your OCI tenant.
 The recommended way to do this is:

-1. Chane directory to the `terraform` folder and copy the `vars.tfvars.example` to `terraform.tfvars`
+1. Change directory to the `terraform` folder and copy the `vars.tfvars.example` to `terraform.tfvars`.
-2. Update the values in this file to align with your administrative oci user access
+2. Update the values in this file to align with your administrative OCI user access.
 ```
 region="<YOUR HOME REGION  (e.g. us-ashburn-1)>"
 tenancy_ocid="<YOUR OCI TEANCY OCID>"